QuickFastly/NR-wiki/docs/Nova-Regna/_meta/Using mystic matter and magic.md

 Now, with all that in mind, there *is* one universal limitation to consider.
 The creation of living material is the most difficult thing an attunement user could possibly do, even if it's as simple as seaweed.
 Creating more complex things like meat would be nearly impossible for anyone to pull off, even among the oldest fox spirits. *Manipulation* of living material is easy, but *creation* of living material will nearly always fail one way or another due to the immense complexity of it.
 So no steak dinners appearing out of thin air!
 Maybe an attunement user could keep themselves alive without a food source for a while by materializing some of the base components of nutrition, but it certainly wouldn't be appetizing.
 A much more practical, appealing, and *possible* application of attunement for the creation of food would be supplying personal crops (i.e. small scale, not for mass production) with nutrients to grow food faster, or in places where it normally couldn't grow at all.

 Oh, by the way, stuff like ghosts?
 Haunted woods?
 That's all connected to mystic matter too in this world.
-It's exceedingly rare, but [[On the soul, living or otherwise#Paranormality|paranormal activity]] in the world can be justified with mystic matter.
+It's exceedingly rare, but [paranormal activity](On%20the%20soul,%20living%20or%20otherwise#Paranormality) in the world can be justified with mystic matter.
 For instance, a ghost might be the soul of a person with attunement that remained alive after the person was murdered.

-Of course, this implies that [[On the soul, living or otherwise|souls]] exist - and they do.
+Of course, this implies that [souls](./On%20the%20soul,%20living%20or%20otherwise) exist - and they do.
 Everyone has a soul, and it's made of mystic matter.
 The world is not aware of this.

 Go wild with that one.